open-compensation-token-license/license-token-website/wikisrc/nft-development.md

 ### Market Volatility

 As with any emerging market, the NFT space is rife with volatility.
 Prices can be speculative, leading to rapid swings in value.
 Ensuring due diligence and risk management strategies are vital for participants looking to engage with NFTs responsibly.
+For more on risk management, visit [Risk Management Strategies](https://www.license-token.com/wiki/risk-management-strategies).

 ## The Future of NFTs